IoDLT/catapult-devnet/README.md

 }
 ```

-Note: ensure the `clientPk` is NOT the boot key.
+Note: ensure the `clientPk` does not match the boot key.

 Once this is done, run:
 ```sh